Recording at Sun Studio

 "Memphis Recording Service" sign at Sun Studio at night. *

 Post note about Matt Ross Spang - the Grammy award winner!

-Matt Ross Spang won his very first award when Fighting Demons was voted "Best Studio Album of the Year" by the listeners of the Blues Hour Radio show in UK and France in 2014.
+Matt Ross Spang won his very first music award when Fighting Demons was voted "Best Studio Album of the Year" by the listeners of the Blues Hour Radio show in UK and France in 2014.
 One year later, Ross Spang won a Grammy for Jason Isbell's "Something more than Fire" (2015), and in 2016 he was awarded the keys to the city of Memphis.
-He has since gone on to record many well known artists including Chris Isaak and The Rival Sons.
+He has since gone on to record many well-known artists including Chris Isaak and The Rival Sons.
+He now operates his very own purpose-built studio in Memphis TN.
 Read more about Matt Ross Spang HERE.

 * Photo credits and license rights

 All photos on this webpage are taken by Mike Trobee http://www.trobestudios.com- and image rights are owned by The Fluffy Jackets. *

 Post Note, added by The Fluffy Jackets on the 22 July 2022:

 It was with great sadness we learned that Manny Charlton passed away on the 5th of July 2022, at the age of 80.
 We will forever treasure the memories we created together, and you will live with us in our hearts for ever.
 Rest in Peace our dear friend.

 Manny Charlton outside Sun Studio, Memphis TN. *

 Rest in Peace, our dear friend Manny Charlton. *